chishui/JSSoup/README.md

 JSSoup
 =============================
 I'm a fan of Python library BeautifulSoup.
-It's feature-rich and very easily to use.
-But when I am working on a small react-native project, and I tried to find a HTML parser library easily to use like BeautifulSoup, I failed.
+It's feature-rich and very easy to use.
+But when I am working on a small react-native project, and I tried to find a HTML parser library like BeautifulSoup, I failed.
 So I want to write a HTML parser library which can be so easy to use just like BeautifulSoup in Javascript.
-JSSoup uses [tautologistics/node-htmlparser](https://github.com/tautologistics/node-htmlparser) as HTML dom parser, and creates a series of BeautifulSoup like API on top of it.
+**JSSoup** uses [tautologistics/node-htmlparser](https://github.com/tautologistics/node-htmlparser) as HTML dom parser, and creates a series of BeautifulSoup like API on top of it.
+# Naming Style
+JSSoup tries to use the same interfaces as BeautifulSoup so BeautifulSoup user can use JSSoup seamlessly.
+However, JSSoup uses Javascript's camelCase naming style instead of Python's underscore naming style.
+Such as `find_all()` in BeautifulSoup is replaced as `findAll()`.

 ----------------------------
 # How to use JSSoup